sockeqwe/website-old/_posts/2015-10-16-debug-overlay.md

 You can find this tiny library on [github](https://github.com/sockeqwe/debugoverlay) and is available on maven central.

 ### Update
-It seems that I have missed some already existing libraries that coulddo the same job as `DebugOverlay`:
+It seems that I have missed some already existing libraries that could do the same job as `DebugOverlay`:

   - [GhostLog](https://github.com/jgilfelt/GhostLog) by Jeff Gilfelt
   - [Galgo](https://github.com/inaka/galgo) by Inaka
   - [Lynx](https://github.com/pedrovgs/Lynx) by Pedro Vicente Gómez Sánchez

+Thanks to everyone for reporting these libraries.